mindis/snowplow.github.com/_posts/2013-01-20-snowplow-hits-202-stars.md

 Many thanks to everyone in the SnowPlow community and on GitHub for their support and interest!

-We thought it might be interesting to share the Red Dwarf heatmap of where our 202 GitHub stars are located across the world:
+We thought it might be interesting to share the [Red Dwarf heatmap] [red-dwarf] of where our 202 GitHub stars are located across the world:

 ![heatmap] [heatmap]